-Velocity Hits the Road for Rematch against Flamingos
+Velocity Hits the Road for Rematch Against Flamingos

 Spokane Velocity FC News Release

-For fourth-place Forward Madison FC looks much different than it did four months ago when the two clubs squared off for the first time ever at ONE Spokane Stadium.
+For Forward Madison FC, preparing to face Spokane Velocity FC looks much different than it did four months ago when the two clubs squared off for the first time ever at ONE Spokane Stadium.

 Goalkeeper Brooks Thompson made his Velocity debut in the May 19 meeting, and the 22-year-old was quickly thrown into the fray, enduring relentless pressure from the Flamingos' attacking line.
 Madison ended with a 3-0 victory.